 Cartagena features a tropical climate characterized by rather consistent temperatures throughout the year, with day temperatures ranging roughly from 28°C to 32°C (82.4 °F and 89.6°F) and night temperatures from 22 to 26°C (71.6-78.8°F).
 The month with most rain in Cartagena is typically October and the driest months are December to March.
 The air in Cartagena may get quite humid during rainy season.

-The biggest music event in Cartagena is the International Music Festival, which is usually held in January.
+The biggest music event in Cartagena is the International Music Festival (Cartagena Festival de Música – Website), which is usually held in January.
 It features different musical styles, from traditional and modern Colombian music to jazz, classical music, and more.

-Here are some potential easy to reach destinations from Cartagena if you like traveling overland by bus.
+Here are some potential easy to reach destinations from Cartagena.

 Mompox (Mompós): Mompox is a truly unique cultural and historical destination and features some of the best examples of colonial architecture in Latin America.
 This laid-back town is built on an island in the Magdalena River and is surrounded by rich vegetation.
 A bus from Cartagena will take you to Mompox in about 6 hours.
 (Check details about the bus connection on Rome2Rio.)
 From Mompox you can get to beautiful Valledupar (see below) in just 4 hours.